rya-sge/access-denied/_posts/2022-10-27-unit-test-principles.md

 **Yagni / You Aren't Gonna Need It**

-When you create a test, it is important not to have to develop features of the project you are testing.
+When you create a test, it is important NOT to have to develop features of the project you are testing.
+The reason is all created code has a cost :

-You shouldn't write a test that drives you to develop code that's not needed, because it has a cost

 - cost of build
 - cost of delay